msoe-sse/jekyll-github-pages-gem/README.md

 1. To run [Rubocop](https://github.com/ashmaroli/rubocop-jekyll), run the command `bundle exec rubocop`.
 Note the command `bundle exec rubocop -a` will attempt to automatically fix any offenses found by rubocop but some still need to be resolved manually.
 2. To run all unit tests, run the command `rake`

+## Releasing the Gem
+When the gem is released it's deployed to a https://rubygems.org project.
+The SSE webmaster controls the rubygems project and will handle releasing the gem to rubygems.
+The following commands below are used to release the gem if you have permissions to the rubygems project.

+1. `gem build jekyll_github_pages`
+2. `gem push jekyll-github-pages-gem-<VERSION>.gem`